 # example_output = {"reference_answer": "Paris", "criteria": "Accuracy"}

-# Conceptual example using LangChain evaluators
+# Example using LangSmith's wrapper for LangChain evaluators

 from langchain_openai import ChatOpenAI